-Note: The fixed cost must be reduced on a pro-rata basis if the vehicle is used for business purposes for less than a full year
+Note: The fixed cost must be reduced on a pro-rata basis if the vehicle is used for business purposes for less than a full year.

 The actual distance travelled during a tax year and the distance travelled for business purposes substantiated by a log book are used to determine the costs which may be claimed against a travel allowance.
 Employees' tax is based on 80% of the travel allowance.
 However, if the employer is satisfied that at least 80% of the use of a motor vehicle will be for business purposes, employees' tax may be based on 20% of the travel allowance.

-When the following criteria are met no employees' tax is payable on a reimbursive travel allowance paid by an employer to an employee:
+When the following criteria are met, no employees' tax is payable on a reimbursive travel allowance paid by an employer to an employee:

-Description 2015 2016 2017 Maximum distance travelled for business purposes per annum: 8 000 8 000 8 000 Maximum rate per kilometre paid (cents): 330 318 329
+Description 2016 2017 2018 Maximum distance travelled for business purposes per annum: 8 000 8 000 12 000 Maximum rate per kilometre paid (cents): 318 329 355

-This alternative is not available if other compensation in the form of a travel allowance or reimbursement is received from the employer in respect of the vehicle.
+This alternative is not available if other compensation in the form of a travel allowance or reimbursement (other than for parking or toll fees) is received from the employer in respect of the vehicle.
 In such an instance the reimbursive travel allowance will be taxable and expenditure for business travel could be claimed in the same manner as with a normal travel allowance.